-For procurements caught by the PCR 2015 as amended, regulation 18 continues to apply the principles of equal treatment, transparency and proportionality, which are the essence of the general principles of EU law.
+For procurements caught by the PCR 2015 as amended, regulation 18 continues to apply the principles of equal treatment, transparency and proportionality, which are the key general principles of EU law.
+EU general principles will continue to play an interpretative role in relation to regulation 18 and other regulations which refer to those principles.

-For more information, see Practice note, European Union (Withdrawal) Act 2018: legislating for Brexit: EU law based claims.
+For more information, see Practice note, European Union (Withdrawal) Act 2018: exceptions to savings and incorporation.